cosmos/ibc/spec/core/ics-024-host-requirements/README.md

 Jul 05, 2022 - Lower the minimal allowed length of a channel identifier to 8

+Jul 27, 2022 - Move `ClientState` to the `provableStore`, and add "Client state validation" section

 ## Copyright

 All content herein is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).